biolink/biolinkml/biolinkml/generators/PythonGenNotes.md

         super().__post_init__(**kwargs)
 ```

-Case 2.3 (Inlined as list) follows a familiar pattern:
+Case 2.3 (Inlined as list) shows a new pattern:
 ```yaml
   OptionalMultivaluedInlinedListIdentifiedThreeElementRange:
     description: 2.3(o) Range is an optional identified three element class that is represented as an inlined list